aws-samples/dbt-glue/README.md

 - To add `file_format: hudi` in your table configuration
 - To add a datalake_formats in your profile : `datalake_formats: hudi`
   - Alternatively, to add a connections in your profile : `connections: name_of_your_hudi_connector`
-- To add Kryo serializer in your Interactive Session Config (in your profile):  `conf: "spark.serializer=org.apache.spark.serializer.KryoSerializer"`
+- To add Kryo serializer in your Interactive Session Config (in your profile):  `conf: spark.serializer=org.apache.spark.serializer.KryoSerializer --conf spark.sql.hive.convertMetastoreParquet=false`

 dbt will run an [atomic `merge` statement](https://hudi.apache.org/docs/writing_data#spark-datasource-writer) which looks nearly identical to the default merge behavior on Snowflake and BigQuery.
 If a `unique_key` is specified (recommended), dbt will update old records with values from new records that match on the key column.
 If a `unique_key` is not specified, dbt will forgo match criteria and simply insert all new records (similar to `append` strategy).